Pregabalin

 Is pregabalin a controlled drug medicine?

 Yes, pregabalin is a controlled drug medicine.
-This means there are strict rules doctors must follow about how it’s prescribed and dispensed to make sure it goes to the right person and the medication is not misused.
+This means there are strict rules doctors and pharmacists must follow about how it’s prescribed and dispensed to make sure it goes to the right person and the medication is not misused.

 Can I drink alcohol while taking pregabalin?